PennockTech/smtpdane/README.md

    (587 and 465 are common choices).
    + Ports can be supplied on the command-line, or via SRV records if invoked with `-srv`
+   + If using `-proxy-tcp` then access to whichever host/port is specified there.
 3. Stdio, ability to write to stdout/stderr.
 4. `/etc/resolv.conf`
    + If the `DNS_RESOLVER` environment variable is set, it's used for